 Public Law & Policy

-Each fellowship provides $4,250.00 in tuition reduction.
-The 1L Fellowship lasts for one academic year Fall 2017-Spring 2018.
-(While a student can apply for more than one, a Fellow may only hold one Fellowship.)
+Each fellowship provides $5,000.00 in tuition reduction.
+The 1L Fellowship lasts for one academic year Fall 2018-Spring 2019.
+(A student may only hold one Fellowship.)

-Fellowship applications are reviewed on a rolling basis and continue until available Fellowships are filled.
+Fellowship applications are reviewed on a rolling basis, with a priority application deadline of March 1, 2018.
+Fellowships remain open until filled.
 (On a rare occasion, a Fellowship may go unfilled.)
 Applications for Fellowships may be submitted at the time you submit your application for law school or after you have been admitted to Oregon Law.
 All candidates will be notified when the process has been completed.
-For additional information contact the Admissions Office: firstname.lastname@example.org (541) 346-3846.
+For additional information contact the Admissions Office: email@example.com (541) 346-3846.